input-output-hk/marlowe-doc/docs/development/pipe.md

 , "minUtxo" : "/* the number of lovelace to send to store in the contract when it is created */" , "roles" : "/* an object that maps role names to the addresses to which the corresponding role tokens should be sent after it is minted */"
 , "metadata" : "/* the transaction metadata in JSON format */"
-, "addresses" : "/* the list of addresses, in addition to the change address, where UTxOs can be used as input to the transaction */"
+, "addresses" : "/* the list of addresses, in addition to the change address, where UTXOs can be used as input to the transaction */"
-, "change" : "/* the address to which change from the transaction will be sent */" , "collateral" : "/* the list of UTxOs that may be used for collateral, or an empty list if any UTxO may be used for collateral */"
+, "change" : "/* the address to which change from the transaction will be sent */" , "collateral" : "/* the list of UTXOs that may be used for collateral, or an empty list if any UTXO may be used for collateral */"
 }
 ```